Terrence L. Bracy

-Terrence L. Bracy, a St. Louis native, is a leading expert on congressional legislation.
+Terrence L. Bracy, a St. Louis native, is an expert on congressional legislation.
 As an aide to former congressman Morris K. Udall, Terry Bracy did crucial behind-the-scenes work on important reform measures, including the Alaska Native Claims Act, the Campaign Reform Acts of 1971 and 1974, the Colorado River Basin Act of 1968, as well as numerous other bills dealing with parks and wilderness, clean energy technologies, and governmental reorganization.

 Terry Bracy served as an aide to Congressman Udall from 1966 to 1976.
 He convinced Congressman Udall to run for president in 1976 and conceived Udall's successful campaign strategy, at a time when very few congressmen ran for president.

 In January 1977, President Jimmy Carter appointed Terry Bracy Assistant Secretary of Transportation.
 From 1977 to 1979, Bracy was a major player in the advent of airbags in cars, and of the nation's first fuel economy standards.
 He was also the department's liaison to Congress, to the White House, to the nation's governors and mayors, and to the press.
 Bracy led the effort to put the first user fee on America's waterway system, and in 1979 he led the first Federal effort to "reinvent the auto" and modernize Detroit.

 In 1981, Bracy founded the consulting firm that is now Bracy Tucker Brown and Valanzano, and has directed that firm ever since.
 Bracy Tucker has had many Fortune 500 clients, as well as major U.S. cities, airports, Native American tribes, European and Asian concerns and the U.S. government.

 Terry Bracy with the twentieth class of Udall Native Interns who serve in Congress and the Executive Branch.

 In 1992, the Udall Foundation was established by the U.S. Congress to honor the 30-year legacy of public service by Congressman Mo Udall and enhanced in 2009 to honor Secretary Stewart L. Udall.
 In 1994, Terry Bracy was appointed by President Bill Clinton to the board of trustees of the Udall Foundation and subsequently elected the first chair.
 He was reappointed by President Clinton in 1998, and by President George W. Bush in 2006.
 Bracy led the foundation from its first class of Udall Scholars in 1995 and under his leadership, the foundation also created the Native American Internship on Capitol Hill, co-founded the Native Nations Institute, and accepted from Congress the stewardship of the US Institute for Environmental Conflict Resolution.

 On October 27, 2011, Bracy stepped down from his role as chair of the Udall Foundation board.
 There was a dinner to honor Bracy and his distinguished service to the Udall Foundation the same day in Tucson, Ariz.
 Bill Bradley, former three-term U.S. Senator from New Jersey and 2000 presidential candidate, was the keynote speaker at the dinner.
 "Terry Bracy is a true master of the legislative process.
 He is smart, intuitive, trustworthy, knows his business, and he really cares about the mission of the Udall Foundation," said Senator Bradley.
 Bracy is now "retired chair emeritus" of the foundation.